Alan Smithee: History

-The spelling "Alan Smithee" became standard, and the Internet Movie Database lists about two dozen feature films and many more television features and series episodes credited to this name.
-A persistent urban legend suggests that this particular spelling was chosen because it is an anagram of the phrase "the alias men", but this is apocryphal.
+The spelling "Alan Smithee" became standard; the Internet Movie Database lists about two dozen feature films and many more television features and series episodes credited to this name.
+A persistent urban legend suggests that this particular spelling was chosen because it is an anagram of the phrase "the alias men"; however, this is apocryphal.

 Over the years the name and its purpose became more widely known.
 Some directors violated the embargo on discussing their use of the pseudonym.
-In 1997, the film An Alan Smithee Film: Burn Hollywood Burn was released, in which a man named Alan Smithee (Eric Idle) wishes to disavow a film he directed, but is unable to do so because the only pseudonym he is permitted to use is his own name.
-The film was directed by Arthur Hiller, who reported to the DGA that producer Joe Eszterhas had interfered with his creative control, and successfully removed his own name from the film, so Alan Smithee was credited instead.
-The film was a commercial and critical failure, released in only 19 theaters, grossing only $45,779 in the United States with a budget of about $10 million, and Rotten Tomatoes reports an aggregate critical rating of only 8% positive.
-The film also was nominated for eight Golden Raspberry Awards at the following year's ceremony, and won five, including Worst Picture.
+In 1997, the film An Alan Smithee Film: Burn Hollywood Burn was released.
+In the film, a man named Alan Smithee (played by Eric Idle) wishes to disavow a film he directed, but is unable to do so because the only pseudonym he is permitted to use is his own name.
+The film was directed by Arthur Hiller, who reported to the DGA that producer Joe Eszterhas had interfered with his creative control.
+He successfully removed his own name from the film, so Alan Smithee was credited instead.
+The film was a commercial and critical failure, released in only 19 theaters, grossing only $45,779 in the United States with a budget of about $10 million.
+Rotten Tomatoes reports an aggregate critical rating of only 8% positive.

+The film was nominated for eight Golden Raspberry Awards at the following year's ceremony.
+It won five awards, including Worst Picture.
 The harsh negative publicity that surrounded the film drew unwanted mainstream attention to the pseudonym.
-Following this, the DGA retired the name; for the film Supernova (2000), dissatisfied director Walter Hill was instead credited as "Thomas Lee", and Accidental Love director, David O. Russell, left the product credited to Stephen Greene.
+Following this, the DGA retired the name; for the film Supernova (2000), dissatisfied director Walter Hill was instead credited as "Thomas Lee", and Accidental Love director David O. Russell left the product credited to Stephen Greene.

-Meanwhile, the name had been used outside of the film industry, and it continues to be used in other media and on film projects not under the purview of the DGA.
+Meanwhile, the name had been used outside of the film industry.
+It continues to be used in other media and on film projects not under the purview of the DGA.
 Although the pseudonym was intended for use by directors, the Internet Movie Database lists several uses as writer credits as well.
-Variations of the name have also occasionally been used, such as "Alan and Alana Smithy" (screenwriters for the 2011 film Hidden 3D).
+Variations of the name have also occasionally been used, such as "Alan Smithee and Alana Smithy" (screenwriters for the 2011 film Hidden 3D).